sheMnapion/AI-QSAR/docs/README.md

 #### Main Window: Data Processing
 This tab is used for preposessing and output .csv data for input of other tabs.

-#### Main Window: Model Training
-This tab is used for training QSAR model.

 Browse and Select Data:
 + Browse: Set the current data folder.
 + Select(or double click): Select the highlighted data file in the current data folder.